Sultan Qaboos Award for Culture, Arts and Literature

 The Sultan Qaboos Prize for Culture, Arts, and Literature is an annual award for culture, arts, and literature.
 It is awarded biennially, with one year dedicated to Omani citizens and the next year open to both Omanis and Arabs.
 Three winners are selected annually.

 The prize was established by Sultan Qaboos bin Said through Royal Decree No. 18/2011 on February 27, 2011.
 In March 2012, the prize's board of trustees held a press conference to announce the financial details, organizational structure, and eligibility requirements for nominees.

-Objectives of the Prize
+Objectives

 The main objectives of the prize are: